top of page

 A person in a white shirt holds a hand up against a black background.
 Mood is defensive.
 Text "AH E" is present in the bottom right.

-THE BACKSTORY: HOW QUEENSLAND ARRIVED AT THIS REFORM
+HOW QUEENSLAND ARRIVED AT THIS REFORM

 This requirement didn’t emerge in a vacuum.
 It was the turning point of several years of national reform.

-THE POSTIVE DUTY AND THE COMPLIANCE GAP
+THE POSITIVE DUTY AND THE COMPLIANCE GAP

 Between 2020–2022, the national Respect@Work Inquiry made one thing clear: Australia’s approach to sexual harassment was reactive, inconsistent, and systemically failing.